Notre Dame Stadium: Modern era

 The first televised game in the stadium occurred on November 8, 1952, and the Irish beat Oklahoma 27–21.
 The attendance record of the stadium pre-renovation was of 60,128 spectators, and was set for the ND vs. Oklahoma game on Oct.
 27, 1956, with Oklahoma winning, 40–0.
 In 1979, the 50th anniversary of the stadium was celebrated during the Navy game, with commemorative tickets that were reproductions of the original 1930 dedication game.
 The stadium was featured in the movie Rudy in 1993.
 The 1991 game against Tennessee was the 100th straight sold-out game and the 300th game played in the stadium.

 The stadium was renovated and expanded between November 1994 through the summer of 1997, during which home games were still played in the stadium.
 The $53 million expansion project featured increasing the seating to 80,795 and installing permanent lighting.
 The renovation featured the construction of an upper bowl (which contributed the more than 20,000 additional seats), an expansion of the press box with 300 new spots for reporters and additional TV and radio broadcasting booths, doubling in size of both the home and away team locker rooms, two new scoreboards, and in addition, a new field and drainage system.
 The stadium went from 15th to 8th largest in college football.
-The dedication game for the renovated stadium occurred on September 6, 1997, with a match against Georgia Tech that saw the Irish 17–13.
+The dedication game for the renovated stadium occurred on September 6, 1997, with a game against Georgia Tech that saw the Irish prevail 17–13.

 In October 2009, a statue of Knute Rockne was unveiled near the north gate of the stadium.

 On September 3, 2011, the stadium witnessed its first ever evacuation.
-During a match against South Florida, severe weather and a lightning storm forced a successful and smooth evacuation at halftime.
+During a game against South Florida, severe weather and a lightning storm forced a successful and smooth evacuation at halftime.

 On January 29, 2014, the university announced plans to attach three new buildings to the stadium, totaling more than 750000 sqft in expansions and costing about $400 million, with a timetable of 33 months for completion.
 After the completion of the Campus Crossroads Project, the official seating capacity of the stadium was listed at 77,622.
 The renovation also included the addition of a Jumbotron in the south end zone.

 The project was completed in January 2018.
 The first game in the newly renovated stadium took place on September 2, 2017, when the Irish beat the Temple Owls 49–16.

+On December 20, 2024, Notre Dame hosted in-state foe Indiana in the first College Football Playoff game played in an on-campus stadium, defeating the Hoosiers 27–17.
+The Irish went on to go to the national championship that season.
+It was also the first home game not televised by NBC since November 17, 1990 (due to it being a playoff game and therefore unaffiliated with Notre Dame's sponsors), when ESPN broadcast the Irish' 24–21 loss to Penn State.